Get the free canada firearms declaration form 2008

-This type of firearm declaration is requested by the Royal Canadian Mounted Police and serves as a temporary firearms licence and registration for 60 days after approval.
-If you are staying in Canada for more than 60 days, you have to apply to the Canada Firearms Centre and ask to be transfered to the Chief Firearms Officer of your province.
+This type of firearm declaration is requested by the Royal Canadian Mounted Police and serves as a temporary firearms license and registration for 60 days after approval.
+If you are staying in Canada for more than 60 days, you have to apply to the Canada Firearms Center and ask to be transferred to the Chief Firearms Officer of your province.

 Is Form RCMP GRC 5589e accompanied by other forms?

 You must fill in two copies of Non-Resident Firearm Declaration and, if needed, two copies of Continuation Sheets.
 In case you are carrying a restricted firearm, you should print your Authorization to Transport (ATT) number and its expiration date.